atbcb/usab-uswds/_pages/about/budget-performance/readme.md

 This directory contains pages referenced by the "Budget and Performance" item under the About menu.

 The filename `cj` stands for Congressional Justification. \
-Per [Required Web Content and Links](https://digital.gov/resources/required-web-content-and-links/), <q>A list of required links that all federal websites need to have</q>.
+Per [Required Web Content and Links](https://digital.gov/resources/required-web-content-and-links/), "A list of required links that all federal websites need to have".

-Notes about formatting choices made with Performance and Accountability Report (PAR):
+Some notes about formatting choices made with Performance and Accountability Report (PAR) files as follows:
 - 2018 single file, mostly markdown with larger tables in HTML
 - 2019 single file entirely in HTML, because builds were failing
 - 2020 single file in HTML with improved formatting for tables.